a1test/ytBatchCutter/usage.md

 Downloads videos, cuts each on parts and merges them.
+Tries to merge all videos in one if needed.
 Determines length of each merged video.
 Requires installed ffmpeg and youtube-dl.

-Usage: ytMultiCut INPUTFILE
+Usage: ytBatchCutter INPUTFILE

 INPUTFILE format:
 ```